 When will I receive payment?

 Your prompt payment for your efforts is important to us.
-Payment will be disbursed to you shortly after completion of the peer reviewer responsibilities (e.g., submission of your SciPi).
+Payment will be disbursed to you shortly after completion of the peer reviewer responsibilities (e.g., submission of your SciPi) and upon receipt of a completed W9 (US residents) or W8BEN (non-US residents).
+We strive to issue payment within 24 hours of you completing an engagement.

 Will I receive a 1099-K from SciPinion?